someshugar445/Selenium_robot_Custom_Keywords/README.md

-This project is about custom keyword creation for web Ui atomation using Robot-framework and Python using Selenium
+This project is about creating custom keyword creation for web Ui atomation using Robot-framework and Python using Selenium

 Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA).